Samsung Galaxy Watch 5 Review

 Improved battery life

-The new model’s battery life is an important upgrade over the Galaxy Watch 4.
-The Galaxy Wear 4’s battery life can only last for one or two days.
+The new model’s battery life is an essential upgrade over the Galaxy Watch 4.
+The Galaxy Wear 4’s battery life can only last one or two days.
 The Galaxy Watch 5’s battery will last between 50 and 60 hours with just one charge.
 It will take around 30 minutes to charge up the watch’s battery to 45%, compared to about an hour with the previous model.
 Samsung did not immediately respond to our request for comment on Sam Mobile’s report.

 Improved fall detection